 Can I use Delaware EBT to Buy Groceries Online?

 If you are a Delaware SNAP EBT Cardholder, you can now use your EBT card online to buy groceries for delivery!
-This is great news for Delaware food stamps recipients.
+This is great news for Delaware food stamp recipients.

 How Do I check my Delaware EBT Card Balance?